top of page

 In New Zealand, a registered Hand Therapist will have undertaken a physiotherapy or Occupational Therapy degree and completed post-graduate study in the hand and upper limb.
 As a result, they will have advanced skills in assessing, diagnosing and managing conditions of the upper limb.

-Focus Health is fortunate to have a qualified Hand Therapist - Ross Simmons at our Royston Clinic in Hastings.
-Ross works closely with the patient and their GPs and specialists to provide a continuum of care.
+Focus Health is fortunate to have qualified Hand Therapists Ross Simmons and Marie O'Connell at our Royston Clinic in Hastings.
+Both work closely with the patient and their GPs and specialists to provide a continuum of care.
 This often starts within days of the injury or surgery, right through the patient’s return to work and/or a productive lifestyle.

 Conditions / injuries commonly treated by a Hand Therapist: